Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 The Four Structural Criteria

 1. Progress Is Temporary.
-Can reforms survive without constant intervention, or does the world revert to cruelty?
-The world must actively fight against improvement.
-Local victories can matter but reforms decay, corruption returns, and lasting change can’t hold.
+Do reforms last on their own, or does the world always slip back into cruelty?
+In grimdark, the world pushes back against improvement.
+Local victories can matter, but reforms decay, corruption returns, and the world grinds back toward cruelty.
 Erosion ultimately swallows everything.

-2. Your Goodness Destroys You.
-Does acting virtuously impose mechanical costs that ruthless play avoids?
-The game must use its rules to punish you for acting like a hero.
-Doing the right thing must have a real cost, like corruption points, debt, or losing your mind.
-The longer you play, the harder it should be to stay good, while being pragmatic or predatory makes it easier to survive.
-The game doesn’t forbid you from being a hero; it just makes sure you suffer for it by default.
+2. Acting Heroic Costs You Something.
+Does being good cost you in ways that ruthless play does not?
+The rules should punish you for acting like a hero.
+Doing the right thing should have a real cost, like gaining corruption, going into debt, or losing your sanity.
+The longer you try to stay good the harder it gets, while being pragmatic or predatory makes survival easier.
+The game doesn’t stop you from being a hero, but it makes sure you pay for it.

 3. The System Itself Is Cruel.
 If you removed the monsters and demons, would violence persist?
-In grimdark games the answer is yes, because it’s the institutions that are the engine of cruelty.
-Violence must flow from institutions and power structures, not just external threats.
+In grimdark games, the answer is yes.
+Violence comes from things like institutions and power structures, not just outside threats.

 4. The World Cannot Be “Saved.”
-Does the game have a plausible endgame where you replace the institutions?
-If yes, it fails.
-You can win battles and survive, but you cannot fix the system.
+Does the game let you truly change or replace the system?
+If so, it’s not grimdark.
+You can win fights and survive, but you can’t fix the world.
 If the rules support any kind of revolution then it’s rebellion fiction, not grimdark.

-Most games called “grimdark” fail Criterion 2 or 4.
-They punish danger rather than goodness, or allow eventual victory and reform.
-Those are dark fantasy, cosmic horror, or apocalyptic nihilism; genres that look similar but play differently.
-These games don’t just have grim settings, they enforce grimdark outcomes through their mechanics.
+Most games labeled “grimdark” actually fail at either Criterion 2 or 4.
+They punish risky actions instead of goodness, or they let players eventually win and change things.
+These are really dark fantasy, cosmic horror, or apocalyptic nihilism—genres that look similar but play differently.
+True grimdark games don’t just look grim; their rules force grimdark outcomes.

 The Moral Downward Pressure Loop